-- Document all nonconformance situations, instrument problems, matrix effects, and QC failures, which might affect the quality and reliability of the data, in logbooks, laboratory notebooks, bench sheets, and in an NCM using the NCM program in the LIMS, as appropriate. - Report changes or deviations from the SOPs to the Department Manager, who will then report the changes or deviations to the Operations Manager and the QA Manager. - Perform 100% initial technical review of sample preparation, calculations, qualitative identification, and raw data, with the authority to stop, accept, or reject data based on conformance with well-defined QA/QC criteria.
+- Report changes or deviations from the SOPs to the Department Manager, who will then report the changes or deviations to the Operations Manager and the QA Manager. - Perform 100% initial technical review of sample preparation, calculations, qualitative identification, and raw data, with the authority to stop, accept, or reject data based on conformance with well-defined QA/QC criteria.
 This review must be completed prior to submitting data for second-level review. - Perform second-level review of data, as appropriate. - Report analytical results within the specified TAT. - Suggest method improvements to the Department Manager. - Identify, initiate, and implement corrective actions through root-cause analysis and investigations. - Monitor, calibrate, and maintain support laboratory equipment such as refrigerators, freezers, water systems, process meters, and gas supply systems, as necessary.

-4.2.8 Client Services Manager
+4.2.8 Manager of Project Management

-The CSM reports directly to the Client Service Director (Western Region) and indirectly to the Laboratory Director.
-The CSM serves as the interface between the laboratory's Project Management team, technical departments, and clients.
+The Manager of Project Management reports directly to the Client Service Director (Western Region) and indirectly to the Laboratory Director.
+The Manager of Project Management serves as the interface between the laboratory's Project Management team, technical departments, and clients.

-The CSM shall:
+The Manager of Project Management shall:

-- Oversee training and growth of the Project Management team. - Act as technical liaison for the Project Management team. - Provide human resource management support to the Project Management team. - Assist PMs with responses to client inquiries or with resolutions to problems or complaints. - Ensure that client specifications, when known, are met by communicating project and QA requirements to the laboratory. - Notify Department Managers or supervisors of incoming projects and sample delivery schedules.

-- Discuss with client any project-related problems, resolve service issues, and coordinate technical details with the laboratory staff. - Monitor the status of projects in-house to ensure timely and accurate delivery of reports. - Prepare price quotes or project bids.
+- Oversee training and growth of the Project Management team. - Act as technical liaison for the Project Management team. - Provide human resource management support to the Project Management team. - Assist PMs with responses to client inquiries or with resolutions to problems or complaints. - Ensure that client specifications, when known, are met by communicating project and QA requirements to the laboratory. - Notify Department Managers or supervisors of incoming projects and sample delivery schedules. - Discuss with client any project-related problems, resolve service issues, and coordinate technical details with the laboratory staff. - Monitor the status of projects in-house to ensure timely and accurate delivery of reports. - Prepare price quotes or project bids.